Dutch art: Golden Age

-Rembrandt had by 1631 established such a good reputation that he received several assignments for portraits from Amsterdam.
-In about 1640, his work became more sober, reflecting the family tragedies that he had suffered.
-Exuberance was replaced by more sincere emotions.
+Rembrandt's reputation as a portrait artist had grown by 1631, and he began receiving several portrait commissions in Amsterdam.
+Around 1640, Rembrandt's work became more somber and reflective, perhaps influenced by personal tragedy and loss.
 Biblical scenes were now derived more often from the New Testament instead of the Old Testament.
 One of his most famous paintings is The Night Watch, which was completed in 1642, at the peak of Holland's golden age.
 The painting was commissioned to be hung in the banquet hall of the newly built Kloveniersdoelen (Musketeers' Meeting Hall) in Amsterdam.

 Johannes Vermeer's works are admired for their transparent colors, careful composition, and brilliant use of light.
 Vermeer painted mostly domestic interior scenes, and even his two known landscapes are framed with a window.
 The interior scenes are usually genre pieces or portraits.

-The Utrecht School refers to a group of painters active in the city of Utrecht in the Netherlands in the early part of the seventeenth century.
-It is part of what is called Baroque.
-They were all strongly influenced by the then recently deceased Caravaggio, who died in 1610.
+The Utrecht School is a term used to describe a group of painters working in the city of Utrecht in the 17th century.
+Their work is considered part of the Baroque period of art history.
+The Utrecht School painters were influenced by the work of Caravaggio, who had died shortly before their careers began.
 The Bamboccianti were a group of Dutch genre painters active in Rome from 1625 to 1700, during high and late Baroque.
 Their works were typically small parlor paintings or etchings of everyday life, including peasants in picturesque scenes.